-You may be able to claim a deduction for personal contributions you made to a complying superannuation fund or RSA in 2008-09 if:
+You may be able to claim a deduction for personal contributions you made to a complying superannuation fund or RSA in 2009-10 if:

-you have, using an approved form, given a valid notice to your fund or RSA provider and advised them of the amount you intend to claim as a deduction (you must give this notice before you lodge your 2009 tax return or 1 July 2010, whichever is earlier)

-- your fund or RSA provider has provided you with an acknowledgment of your valid notice and - either of the following applied to you: - you were fully self-employed and not working under contract principally for your labour - less than 10% of the sum of your assessable income plus your total reportable fringe benefits amounts (shown at item 10 on your tax return) is attributable to the activities that result in you being treated as an employee for the purposes of the Superannuation Guarantee (see You need to know below for an explanation of the activities and also see the note below).
+- you have, using an approved form, given a valid notice to your fund or RSA provider and advised them of the amount you intend to claim as a deduction (you must give this notice on or before the day you lodge your 2010 tax return or 30 June 2011, whichever is earlier) - your fund or RSA provider has provided you with an acknowledgment of your valid notice and - either of the following applied to you: - you were fully self-employed and not working under contract principally for your labour - less than 10% of the sum of your assessable income plus your reportable employer superannuation contributions (shown at item IT2 in the Income tests section on page 8 of your tax return) plus your total reportable fringe benefits amounts (shown at item IT1 in the Income tests section on page 8 of your tax return) is attributable to the activities that result in you being treated as an employee for the purposes of the superannuation guarantee (see You need to know below for an explanation of the activities and also see the note below).

-Assessable income is the amount you wrote at TOTAL INCOME OR LOSS on page 2 of your tax return unless:
+Assessable income is the amount you wrote at TOTAL INCOME OR LOSS on page 3 of your tax return unless:

-- you had a distribution from a partnership or trust, income or losses from rent or business (including personal services income), capital gains or capital losses or foreign source income, or - you claimed a deductible amount for a foreign pension or annuity at item D11 on your tax return.
+- you had a distribution from a partnership or trust, income or losses from rent or business (including personal services income), capital gains or capital losses or foreign source income, or - you claimed a deductible amount for a foreign pension or annuity at item D12 on your tax return.